 Florida Showcase Symposium

-Florida Showcase Symposium – The Florida Showcase Symposium is to showcase senior members of the Florida local section and the breadth and quality of their research or educational activities.
-We are pleased to reestablish this honor showcase after a break initiated by the Covid pandemic.
+The Florida Showcase Symposium features senior members of the Florida local section and the breadth and quality of their research or educational activities.
+Specifics to be announced!

-FAME is not possible without our generous supporters!
-We are happy to thank our following 2025 sponsors.
-Sponsorship funds our student scholarships, invited speakers, and our receptions.
+FAME would not be possible without our generous supporters, who will be featured below.
+Sponsorships funds our student scholarships, invited speakers, and our receptions.